2001–02 New Jersey Nets season

-The 2001–02 New Jersey Nets season was the Nets' 35th season in the National Basketball Association, and 26th season in East Rutherford, New Jersey.
-This season is notable for the Nets acquiring All-Star point guard Jason Kidd from the Phoenix Suns during the off-season.
-The team received the seventh overall pick in the 2001 NBA draft, and selected power forward Eddie Griffin out of Seton Hall University, but soon traded him to the Houston Rockets in exchange for small forward, and top draft pick Richard Jefferson from the University of Arizona, and rookie center Jason Collins out of Stanford University, and signed free agent Todd MacCulloch.
+The 2001–02 New Jersey Nets season was the Nets' 35th season in the National Basketball Association, and their 26th season in East Rutherford, New Jersey.
+This season was notable for the Nets acquiring All-Star point guard Jason Kidd from the Phoenix Suns during the off-season.
+The team received the seventh overall pick in the 2001 NBA draft, and selected power forward Eddie Griffin out of Seton Hall University, but soon traded him to the Houston Rockets in exchange for rookie small forward, and first-round draft pick Richard Jefferson from the University of Arizona, and rookie center Jason Collins out of Stanford University, and signed free agent Todd MacCulloch.

-The Nets won nine of their first twelve games of the regular season, held a 26–11 record as of January 16, 2002, and then held a 32–15 record at the All-Star break.
+With the addition of Kidd and Jefferson, the Nets won nine of their first twelve games of the regular season, held a 26–11 record as of January 16, 2002, and then held a 32–15 record at the All-Star break.
 The team finished in first place in the Atlantic Division with a 52–30 record, their best record since joining the NBA after the ABA–NBA merger in 1976, and earning the first seed in the Eastern Conference.
-As of the 2024–25 NBA season, this was the only season where the Nets won 50 or more games.
+As of the 2025–26 NBA season, this was the only season in which the Nets won 50 or more games.

-Kidd was credited for most of the turnaround, as the Nets had finished 26–56 the previous year; Kidd averaged 14.7 points, 7.3 rebounds, 9.9 assists and 2.1 steals per game, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, second-year star Kenyon Martin averaged 14.9 points, 5.3 rebounds and 1.7 blocks per game, while Keith Van Horn provided the team with 14.8 points and 7.5 rebounds per game, and Kerry Kittles, who returned after missing the previous season due to knee injuries, contributed 13.4 points per game.
-Meanwhile, Jefferson averaged 9.4 points per game off the bench, and was named to the NBA All-Rookie Second Team, while MacCulloch provided with 9.7 points and 6.1 rebounds per game, and Lucious Harris contributed 9.1 points per game off the bench.
+Kidd was credited for most of the turnaround, as the Nets had finished 26–56 the previous year; Kidd averaged 14.7 points, 7.3 rebounds, 9.9 assists and 2.1 steals per game, led the Nets with 117 three-point field goals, and was named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, second-year star Kenyon Martin averaged 14.9 points, 5.3 rebounds and 1.7 blocks per game, while Keith Van Horn provided the team with 14.8 points and 7.5 rebounds per game, along with 101 three-point field goals, and Kerry Kittles, who returned after missing all of the previous season due to knee injuries, contributed 13.4 points and 1.6 steals per game.
+Meanwhile, Jefferson averaged 9.4 points per game off the bench, and was named to the NBA All-Rookie Second Team, while MacCulloch provided with 9.7 points and 6.1 rebounds per game, Lucious Harris contributed 9.1 points per game, Aaron Williams averaged 7.2 points and 4.1 rebounds per game, and Collins provided with 4.5 points and 3.9 rebounds per game.